Many investors like REITs because of their consistent dividend payout which can be 2 or 4 (half-yearly or quarterly) times a year.

 REITs’ unique characteristics

-REITs’ basic model of generating income from properties is simple to understand and attracts many investors.
+REITs’ basic model of generating income from their assets is simple to understand and attracts many investors.
 However, they do not operate like the usual businesses.
 It has a few unique characteristics that investors must be aware of:

 The sponsor can also continue to provide a pipeline of assets for future acquisition by the REIT after its IPO.
 This is why the attractiveness of REITs is also dependent on the strength of its sponsor.